norcams/iaas/docs/team/operations/designate.rst

 If any of the existing servers are reinstalled, they lose the data concerning the Designate administered domains!
 Designate itself will, when the discrepancies are uncovered, attempt to **modify** the zones on the server.
-Due to the zone not being configured in ant of the views of the new system, it will reject any of these attempts.
+Due to the zone not being configured in any of the views of the new system, it will reject any of these attempts.
 Unfortunately it seems that Designate will only create a zone on the slaves during its initial definition process (i.e. a user running the ``openstack zone create`` command).
 From then on the zone is